How to build your child's independence

 Independence is a vital skill for your primary school child to develop – but it’s not always an easy process.
 Many of us feel that our children are unable to get anything done without a soundtrack of prompts and nagging, and it’s not necessarily something that improves as they get older.

 There are many reasons why children can struggle with becoming more independent.
-‘Sometimes it’s due to their developmental stage, as being independent and organised requires quite sophisticated thinking skills,’ explains Jane Rogers, the Cambridge Parent Coach.
+‘Sometimes it’s due to their developmental stage, as being independent and organised requires quite sophisticated thinking skills,’ explains parenting coach Jane Rogers.
 ‘Sometimes it’s because they live very much in the moment, and haven’t got the same agenda as adults.
 And sometimes it’s because parents’ expectations are too low or too high.’

 Why kids' independence matters